-Portuguese Law contains squeeze-out mechanisms that apply both to limited liability companies by quotas and to limited liability companies by shares.
-The right to squeeze out a minority shareholder may be exercised after a company acquires, directly or indirectly, 90% or more of the share capital of a company.
-The PCC states that within six months of the date the acquisition is notified to the target, the bidder is entitled to launch the squeeze-out offer for the remaining shares in exchange for consideration in cash, its own shares, quotas or bonds, among others.
-This offer must be confirmed and justified in a report prepared by an independent statutory auditor and it must be given to the competent commercial registry office and made available to the target's shareholders in the registered office of both companies.
+Portuguese law contains squeeze-out mechanisms that apply to both limited liability companies by quotas and limited liability companies by shares.
+The right to squeeze out a minority shareholder may be exercised after a company, directly or indirectly, crosses a holding of 90% or more of the share capital of a company.
+The PCC states that within six months of the date that the acquisition is notified to the target, the bidder is entitled to launch the squeeze-out offer for the remaining shares in exchange for consideration in cash, its own shares, quotas or bonds, among others.
+This offer must be confirmed and justified in a report prepared by an independent statutory auditor, given to the competent commercial registry office and made available to the target's shareholders in the registered office of both companies.